FreeAndFair/ColoradoRLA/docs/25_developer.md

 rather have a straightforward cross-platform system development and deployment story, thus we use Java 8 on the server-side.

-We are using CDOS's standard SQL relational database management system for data persistence.
-At this time (early July) we understand that Informix is CDOS's preferred commercial database solution.
+We are using [PostgreSQL](https://www.postgresql.org/) for data persistence.

 The user interface (UI) is browser-based.
 We are writing the client in TypeScript, a mainstream, Microsoft-supported variant of JavaScript